 In this same milieu, Alan Ball created Six Feet Under at the turn of the millennia.
 In many ways Six Feet Under was revolutionary in its representation of LBGTQ characters as fleshed-out individuals.
-Six Feet Under may have even been the first popular TV series to explore the Split Model of Attraction by showing Claire aesthetically but not erotically attracted to Edie.
+Six Feet Under may have even been the first popular TV series to explore the different forms of attraction (sexual, romantic, aesthetic etc.) by showing Claire aesthetically but not erotically attracted to Edie.
 (It wasn’t called ‘split attraction’ back then.
 It required an ace community to give that particular cognitive dissonance a much-needed name.)

 For all its good work, Six Feet Under made a hash job of aspec representation.
 On-the-page asexual Arthur is an allosexual’s warped idea of an asexual person.
 The nuzzling scene between Arthur and Ruth is infantalising and othering.
 Worse, there are several occasions when Keith (ultimately a sympathetic character) derides Arthur as an example of how not to live a life.
 Asexual Arthur doesn’t get his own character arc.
 He disappears in embarrasment under a cloud of disgrace.
 At best we feel sorry for him as he skulks away.